All new manuscripts should be submitted via ScholarOne Manuscripts.

 CSIRO Publishing also follows CSIRO’s own guidelines on ethical human research.

 Submission and preparation of manuscripts

 To submit your paper, please use our online journal management system ScholarOne Manuscripts, which can be reached directly through this link or from the link on the journal´s homepage.
 If a first-time user, register via the ´Register here´ link, or use your existing username and password to log in.
 Then click on the ´Author Centre´ link and proceed.

 All submissions should be accompanied by a title page telling us the full name, highest academic qualification, position/job title, and institutional affiliation(s) with address for each author, as well as any ethics approval, data availability, conflicts of interest, declaration of funding and acknowledgements that may spoil double-blind review.
 Please include a word count for the abstract as well as for the manuscript (introduction through to conclusion, not including table/figure text).
 Information should be provided as shown in this template.
 We recommend including a covering letter that offers a justification for publication.

-ScholarOne requires authors to list at least 2 potential referees, which the Editors may take into consideration if sending the manuscript out for peer review.
+ScholarOne requires authors to list at least two potential referees, which the Editors may take into consideration if sending the manuscript out for peer review.
 Do not include any names of current or recent collaborators, members of your own research institution/group or other people who could be viewed as not impartial to your research outputs.
 Potential reviewers should be expert in some aspect of your research, which should be highlighted in your submission.

 Submissions should be double-spaced with ample margins.
 All pages of the manuscript must contain line numbering to aid the referees in their task.
 Number all pages consecutively.
 Ensure that the abstract is included in the main document.